schn4ck/schnack/README.md

 Theoretically any website could include the `embed.js` script.
 So the first thing the script will do is to load the existing comments from the Node app, which will only permit certain, configurable domains using CORS.

+### File structure

+* `embed.js` - the script for rendering the comments on your website
+* `index.js` - the node server serving the comments, handling new comment requests and rendering the admin backend
+* `comments.db` - a sqlite database storing your comments + user table
+* `config.json` - the file where you store API keys for twitter/facebook and the allowed domains

 ### Node server endpoints

 * `GET /embed.js` - return the script to render the comments and the comment entry form
 * `GET /comments/:slug.json` - delivers comments for a given slug as JSON
 * `GET /authenticate/(twitter/facebook/...)` - authenticate on third-party website (opens in a popup window or something)
 * `POST /comment/:slug` - submits a new comment for a given slug, form-encoded
+* `GET /admin` - the admin backend